LBaaS/lbaas-api/lbaas-tenant-api.md

 |load balancer       |Get a specific load balancer              |GET    |{baseURI}/{ver}/loadbalancers/{loadbalancerId}                |

 ### 12.2 Description
-This operation provides detailed output for a specific load balancer configured and associated with your account.
+This operation provides detailed description for a specific load balancer configured and associated with your account.
 This operation is not capable of returning details for a load balancer which has been deleted.
 Details include load balancer virtual IP and node information.

 ### 12.3 Request Data
 None required.